thebarbican19/BatteryBoi/README.md

 ### Q&A
 **Q** Does this app steal my data? <br>
 **A** No, there's no tracking.
-Look at the code if you don't belive me.
+Look at the code if you don't believe me.
 <br><br>
 **Q** Did you make any other sweet sweet apps I can try? <br>
 **A** Yeah, [SprintDock](https://sprintdock.app) is my masterpeice.
 Check it out!
 <br><br>
-**Q** The estimated time does not show up? <br>
+**Q** The estimated time does not show up.
+Why? <br>
-**A** Estimated time until battery deplition is calculated by the System.
+**A** Estimated time until battery depletion is calculated by the System.
 Sometimes this information just isn't available.
 When it isn't, it will fall back on the Battery Percentage.

 <br><br><br>